Ultimate Walt Disney World Planning Guide (2024 & 2025)

 Disney Deluxe Villa Resorts

-Deluxe Villa Resorts offer vacation home style amenities such as kitchens and separate bedrooms, which can be a great option for larger groups.
+Deluxe Villa Resorts offer vacation home style amenities.
+These are Disney resorts with kitchens or kitchenettes, separate bedrooms, and often even laundry facilities — a great option for larger groups.
 These range from studios (basically a hotel room that also includes a kitchenette and pull-down bed) to 1-, 2-, and 3-bedroom units featuring full kitchens and living rooms.
 There are even some unique offerings, such as treehouse villas and over-the-water bungalows.
 Even beyond these deluxe villa resorts, many other Disney World hotels offer family suites.

 Polynesian Bungalow